Nublert/BAI-Sound-Art/README.md

 t-SNE ( t-Distributed Stochastic Neighbor Embedding)

-I had no idea something like this existed, now I'm going through a [description of the method here] (https://medium.com/analytics-vidhya/what-is-t-sne-37bfb920e431).
+I had no idea something like this existed, now I'm going through a [description of the method here](https://medium.com/analytics-vidhya/what-is-t-sne-37bfb920e431).

 And I'm trying to identify concepts that are now familiar to me thanks to Elements of AI courses.